Adellama75/Adellama75.github.io/_posts/2025-07-21-how-to-succeed-1.md

 ## Foundations

-A necessary prerequisite of a market economy before it can industrialise is state capcity - which means the ability of a government to enforce laws and collect taxes.
+A necessary prerequisite of a market economy before it can industrialise is state capcity - meaning the ability of a government to enforce laws and collect taxes.
 Tax collection goes to fund enforcement of laws (best examples: contracts and property rights) as well as public goods - like roads, power, water, and public education.

 These are prerequisites because it allows smaller businesses to not worry about the provision of these services at scale, whose benefit is diffuse and which they cannot individually fully enjoy.
 If provided to a sufficient quality and quantity, the provision of these services can be "abstracted away" from businesses to the state.